• News

 How is Indigenous Culture Revitalizing Tourism?

-The growing interest in cultural tourism products has given Indigenous peoples in British Columbia an unprecedented opportunity to develop businesses that share some of their traditions, histories, and cultures.
+The growing interest in cultural tourism experiences has provided First Nations communities and Indigenous Peoples in British Columbia an opportunity to develop businesses that share some of their traditions, histories, and cultures.

-Tourism creates new opportunities for economic development in Indigenous communities and provides opportunities for Elders, youth and community members to share their stories, dances and songs.
+Tourism creates new opportunities for economic development in First Nations communities and provides opportunities for Elders, youth and community members to share their stories, dances and songs.

 To find out more, contact: